 What FreeTTS outputs: Every generation gives you MP3 audio plus an SRT subtitle file.
 MP3 plays on literally everything.
 SRT drops straight into any video editor for instant captions.
 Two files, one click, zero compatibility headaches.

 The voice is only half the equation.
 The other half is what you feed it.
-A great voice reading a poorly written script sounds terrible.
-A mediocre voice reading a well structured script sounds surprisingly good.
 Here's how to write text that TTS handles beautifully.

 Commas create micro pauses.
 Periods create full stops.
 Ellipses create dramatic pauses.
 Question marks change intonation.
 Neural voices read punctuation, not just words.
 Use it deliberately.